jswidler/lockgit/README.md

 └── nginx.conf
 ```

-Some of the files are too sensitive to check into git without encryption.
-Let's encrypt them with Lockgit.
+Some of the files are too sensitive to check into Git without encryption.
+Let's encrypt them with LockGit.

 ##### Initialize a vault